JDtheGeek/cv-1/README.md

 Any cool stuff that makes you a super part of a software development team

-- Sports: I like to run and managed to achieved my goal of running the London Marathon this year.
+- Sports: I like to run and managed to achieve my goal of running the London Marathon in 2019.
 I love cycling and cycle everywhere on three bikes, two of which I built myself.
 I also play on squash, football and ski.
 - Travel: I love discovering new places and experiencing different cultures.
 My favourite trip was to China visiting a schoolfriend who was teaching there.
 - Other: I enjoy socialising with friends, playing boardgames, listening to music and researching and discovering new tech.